Iterators#

 oneDPL provides a mechanism to indicate whether custom iterators are indirectly device accessible.

-and returns a type with the base characteristic of std::true_type
+type T and returns a type with the base characteristic of std::true_type if T is indirectly device

 discoverable by argument-dependent lookup (ADL).
 It may be provided as a forward declaration only, without defining a